sigasi/sigasi_insights/content/opinion/jan/fixing-verilog-easy.md

 However, this fix is unsatisfactory.
 First, having to control the order of "concurrent" assignments is awkward.
 More importantly, this fix is not applicable in practice.
 The `DUT` designer will often, and even preferably, be a different person than the `TEST` designer.
 She may use any particular statement order based coding style concerns.
 The `TEST` designer should treat the `DUT` as a black box and not rely on some particular order.

 Therefore, the `TEST` designer has to deal with the issue.
 He can do so by suspending the process  to make sure all nonblocking update events have been processed before the assertion executes.
 For an RTL-style `DUT` triggered by a clock, one possibility is to wait on a clock edge in the `TEST` process.
-Alternatively, if you want to have a  “behavioral” test bench without clocks (as in my case originally) you can use a delay:
+Alternatively, if you want to have a  "behavioral" test bench without clocks (as in my case originally) you can use a delay:

 ```verilog
     TEST: begin